Consultation and engagement plan

 Together with Live Borders we are committed to transparent and open communication throughout this process.

-In addition to wider community engagement, we will also be engaging directly with:
+In addition to wider community engagement, we are also engaging directly with:

 - Staff who may be affected by potential changes to venues or services